 OneDrive is a feature-rich cloud storage solution that works especially well if you need its integrations with Office 365.
 It also has great speeds, but like Google Drive it lacks zero-knowledge encryption, and its free plan isn’t the best with only 5GB of free storage space.
 Read our full OneDrive review for a comprehensive rundown of this service.

 Finally, we also want to give a quick shout-out to IDrive.
-Although its free plan only offers 5GB — a third of some other services mentioned here — it’s worth considering.
 Technically it’s a cloud backup service rather than cloud storage, but it’s a great option for users who need scheduled automatic file uploads and external hard drive backup.
+It also has a 30-day trial so you can see if it’s right for you.

 Unlike most online backup providers, IDrive actually comes with file syncing and sharing, which is more of a cloud storage thing.
 For this reason we did our IDrive vs OneDrive and Google Drive vs IDrive comparisons to see how the cloud backup provider stacks up against some bigger names in the cloud storage field.
 You can also read our IDrive review for more details.